the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 Higher order components are an advanced technique in React.
 They have multiple purposes like improved reusability of components, greater abstraction, composability of components and manipulations of props, state and view.
+Don't worry if you don't understand them immediately.
+It takes time to get used to them.

 ### Exercises:

 * experiment with the HOC you have created
-* optionally implement another HOC
+* think about a use case where another HOC would make sense
+  * implement the HOC, if there is a use case

 ## Advanced Sorting